lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 - Regress using $$X_2^e$$ and obtain $$\hat{\alpha}_1 = 0$$ and $$\hat{\alpha}_2 = \sigma(e)/(\sigma(e) + \frac{1}{2})$$
 - Regress using $$X_1^e$$ and obtain $$\hat{\alpha}_1 = 1/(\sigma(e) + 1)$$ and $$\hat{\alpha}_2 = \sigma(e)/(\sigma(e) + 1)$$

 See how only the first case gives us an invariant estimator since the other two options depend on $$e$$.
-And that's how spurious correlations related to idiosyncrasies from the environments available in training will affect the true relationship and make this model likely low-performing for unseen environments, which we all expect to encounter when deploying a model in real life.
+And that's how spurious correlations related to idiosyncrasies from the environments available in training will affect the genuine relationship and make this model likely low-performing for unseen environments, which we all expect to encounter when deploying a model in real life.

 Notice your model would do a pretty good job in a traditional validation schema.
 If you pool together all the data, shuffle, get a random sample to train and another to test, train, and validate, you wouldn't be surprised by anything.
 Your model would be using the specific correlations present in the training environments to do good in other samples from these same training environments.
 However, this won't be the case in production.
-And it would be better to have learned the invariant estimator from case 1, even if it means a higher test set error, because it's the best model to face a real-world scenario where the environment changes.
+And it would be better to have learned the invariant estimator from case 1, even if it means a higher test set error because it's the best model to face a real-world scenario where the environment changes.

 Here we can see how **the transient notion of spuriousness is contrasted with the invariance notion for causal**.